Rolando-Barbella/trabajo-dev/README.md

 ### Schema

-Everytime you update the schema, changes should be push to services by runing `amplify push`
+Everytime you update the schema, changes should be push to services by runing `amplify push`, you might have to do `amplify pull` first

 ## Stripe